 INTRODUCTION

 Groundnut or peanut (Arachis hypogaea L.) is the sixth most important oilseed crop in the world.
-Groundnut belongs to family legume and it’s native to South America.
+Groundnut belongs to family Fabaceae and it’s native to South America.
 It is known as the King of oilseeds and wonder nut.
 It is an important cash and food crop in many parts of the tropics, particularly in semi-arid areas.
 Groundnut kernel as a whole is highly nutritious as it is rich in edible oil and proteins (Dick 1987).
 Groundnuts are stored as unshelled pods and kernels for different uses.
 Both forms are vulnerable to attack by a plethora of insect pests after harvest.
 However, groundnut kernels are more susceptible to insect attack than pods in storage.

 More than 100 insect species are known to live and feed on stored groundnut, some of which are of economic importance.
 Storage insect pests of groundnuts are groundnut bruchid, red flour beetle, rice moth and pod sucking bug (Rao et al. 2010).
 Stored insect-pests are serious problem throughout the world, because they reduce the quality and quantity of grain.
 Their damage to stored grains and grain products ranges from 25-40 percent in the tropical zone (Shaaya et al. 1997).
 Apart from bruchid, the other pest that causes serious damage to storage groundnut kernels is rice moth, Corcyra cephalonica.
 Rice moth, commonly known as the "flour moth" or "rice meal moth," is a member of the Lepidoptera order and family Pyralidae.
 Rice moth is a major pest of rice but is also reported to feed on wheat, maize, sorghum, groundnut, cotton seeds, coffee, spices, cocoa beans and millet (Kumar and Kumar 2001).
 The larvae of C. cephalonica are capable of damaging intact kernels and feed both on the surface and within seeds.
 They spin a tough silken fiber, webbing together kernels, frass and cast larval skins (Dick 1987).